ANDRESROMEROH/Linux-Shell/README.md

 # Linux-Shell
-Simple Linux Shell using System Calls "exec()" and processes "fork()", developed using native C.
+Simple Linux Shell using System Calls "exec()" and processes "fork()", developed using C language.